Whakatane Car Rental Deals

 With a rental car you’re free to explore the beautiful Bay of Plenty at your own pace and on your schedule - not someone else’s.

-A taxi into the centre of town will cost you between $18 and $25, depending on traffic.
+A taxi into the centre of town will cost you $28 or more, depending on traffic.

 Low daily rental rates plus unlimited kilometres means that hiring a rental car is a cost effective option and allows you to make the most of your limited time.